-Individual questions, problems, or appointments: Please use the email function in Canvas to communicate with the instructor and TAs during the semester, rather than regular university email, except in extreme emergencies.
+Individual questions, problems, or appointments: Please use the email function in Canvas to communicate with the instructor and TAs during the semester, rather than regular university email.
 Email and phone messages delivered on weekdays (M-F) will generally receive a reply within two business days.
-Messages may not be checked between 5:00 pm Friday and 8:00 am Monday; messages received over the weekend will generally receive a response on Monday.
-If I plan to be out of the office or otherwise unavailable, I will post an announcement on the class website.
+Messages may not be checked between 5:00 pm Friday and 8:00 am Monday.
+If I plan to be out of the office or otherwise unavailable for more than one business day, I will post an announcement on the class website.

 Questions about Grading: This is a large class, and we work as a team to manage the various components.
-The course TAs do the grading on the discussion assignments.
+The course TAs do the grading on the discussion team assignments.
 The TAs are graduate students and apprentice instructors.
-If you have a question or concern about your discussion post grades, please contact the TA first.
+If you have a question or concern about a discussion assignment grade, please contact the TA first.
 If you have an issue that cannot be resolved with your TA, your course instructor will be happy to work with you both to reach a satisfactory understanding.
-For questions about exam grades, please contact your main instructor.
-For questions about course concepts, including quiz questions, both the instructors and the TAs are ready to help!
+For questions about exam grades, please contact your main instructor (Dr. Spakes Richter).
+For questions about course concepts, including quiz questions, both the instructor and the TAs are ready to help!

-Technical support: If you experience difficulties with accessing components of the site, including lectures, quizzes or tests, contact the UF help desk immediately.
-If they are not able to resolve your problem, contact the instructor with your help desk ticket number and a description of the problem and steps taken to resolve it.
+Technical support: The teaching team manages content, and the UF Help Desk manages access.
+Contact the UF help desk immediately if you experience difficulties with accessing components of the site, including lectures, quizzes or proctored tests.
+If they are not able to resolve your problem ahead of a deadline, contact the instructor with your help desk ticket number and a description of the problem and steps taken to resolve it.
 Extensions for due dates will be granted for documented technical problems, as needed.